BlankerL/DXY-COVID-19-Data/README.en.md

 If needed, you can modify the [dumper function](https://github.com/BlankerL/DXY-2019-nCoV-Data/blob/8e21a7e27604a9d2b1dcf0fa3d0266aa68576753/script.py#L71) to customize your own files.

+JSON File List:
+Due to the instability of API, this project will also push latest static JSONs into the `json` folder.
+Data from JSON files are exactly the same as the data responded from the API.

 Data customization is not accepted.
 If you have more requirements for data, please handle it on your own.